simbathesailor/simbathesailor.dev/src/pages/how-to-trigger-react-components-from-outside-react/index.md

 Now, you are all set to trigger the modal from anywhere in the app, be it React component, non-react codebases like fetch wrappers, utils e.t.c.

-You are not forced to go through all your component render cycle to show a modal. you can decalaritively do that now.
+You are not forced to go through all your component render cycle to show a modal. you can declaratively do that now.

 This example is pretty basic and can be improved a lot.
 But the core idea was to demonstrate the how's of interaction between react and non react world.